-Related no company Type of relationship Brief description IBERDROL A, S.A.
+Related name or company name Type of relationship Brief description IBERDROLA, S.A.
 CONTRACTUAL SEE SECTION D.2.

 A.6 Indicate whether or not the Company has been notified of shareholders' agreements which affect it according to the provisions in Articles 530 and 531 of the Capital Companies Law.
 Where applicable, describe them briefly and list the shareholders bound by the agreement: